demisto/content/Packs/AzureStorageContainer/Integrations/AzureStorageContainer/AzureStorageContainer_description.md

 To configure an instance of the integration in Cortex XSOAR, you need to supply your Storage Account Name and credentials.

 Credentials are one of the following:
-1. Storage Account SAS Token.
+- Storage Account SAS Token.
-2. Azure Managed Identities client id (relevant only if XSOAR installed on Azure VM).
+- Azure Managed Identities client ID (relevant only if Cortex XSOAR is installed on Azure VM).

 When you configure the integration instance, enter the Storage Account name in the Storage Account field, and the credentials details in the relevant field.